stevenandrewcarter/stevenandrewcarter.github.io/_posts/2018-02-05-docker-hammer.md

 ---
 layout: post
-title:  "When Docker is the tool, everything is a container"
+title:  When Docker is the tool, everything is a container
 date:   2018-02-19 14:02:00 +0200
 categories: General
 ---